Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] 1.
 Create a dedicated Google group in Cloud Identity.
 2. Add each data scientist's user account to the group.
 3. Assign the BigQuery jobUser role to the group.
 - [ ] 1.
 Create a dedicated Google group in Cloud Identity.
 2. Add each data scientist's user account to the group.
 3. Assign the BigQuery dataViewer user role to the group.

+To allow members of the data science team to perform queries in BigQuery following Google-recommended practices, the best approach is:

+**[3] 1.
+Create a dedicated Google group in Cloud Identity.
+2. Add each data scientist's user account to the group.
+3. Assign the BigQuery jobUser role to the group.**

+Here’s why this option is correct:

+- **Dedicated Google Group**: Creating a Google group in Cloud Identity simplifies the management of user permissions, especially when team membership changes frequently.
+You only need to update the group membership instead of updating IAM roles individually.
+- **BigQuery jobUser Role**: The BigQuery jobUser role grants permissions to run jobs (queries) in BigQuery, which is precisely what the data science team needs to perform their work.
+- **Assigning Roles to the Group**: Assigning the BigQuery jobUser role to the group ensures that all current and future members of the group automatically inherit the necessary permissions to run queries in BigQuery.

+The reasons why the other options are incorrect:

+**[1] 1.
+Create an IAM entry for each data scientist's user account.
+2. Assign the BigQuery jobUser role to the group.**
+- This option doesn’t make use of a Google group for managing permissions, which adds administrative overhead.
+Updating IAM entries for each user individually is less efficient than managing a single group.

+**[2] 1.
+Create an IAM entry for each data scientist's user account.
+2. Assign the BigQuery dataViewer user role to the group.**
+- The BigQuery dataViewer role only grants permissions to view datasets and tables, not to run queries.
+Data scientists need to run queries, so this role is insufficient.

+**[4] 1.
+Create a dedicated Google group in Cloud Identity.
+2. Add each data scientist's user account to the group.
+3. Assign the BigQuery dataViewer user role to the group.**
+- Similar to option [2], the BigQuery dataViewer role is insufficient because it does not grant permissions to run queries, which is the primary requirement for the data science team.

+Therefore, **option [3]** is the most efficient and recommended approach to allow data scientists to perform queries in BigQuery while minimizing administrative overhead and ensuring proper permission management.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are given a project with a single Virtual Private Cloud (VPC) and a single subnetwork in the us-central1 region.
 There is a Compute Engine instance hosting an application in this subnetwork.
 You need to deploy a new instance in the same project in the europe-west1 region.
 This new instance needs access to the application.
 You want to follow Google-recommended practices.
 What should you do?